ibm-cloud-docs/account/known-issues.md

 A context-based restriction rule that includes multiple network zones can have a maximum of 1000 IP addresses indirectly associated with it.
 For example, in a rule that includes two network zones, one of the zones could have 800 IP addresses and the other could have a maximum of 200 IP addresses.
 {: note}

+### Eventual consistency
+{: #cbr-eventual-consistency}

+Context-based restrictions follow an [eventually consistent](https://en.wikipedia.org/wiki/Eventual_consistency){: external} pattern that is common to many cloud-native services.
+As a result, Context-based restrictions remain highly available and performant across multiple global regions.
+Changes that are made to Context-based restrictions rules and network zones are recorded and propagated worldwide.
+Access changes might not take effect until the propagation process is complete, usually within a few minutes.